Read CSV file in Node.js and Typescript

 Reading data from a data source is very common when building web applications.
 CSV is the most popular among the many data sources because of how easily the data are formatted inside, making it easy to parse these files.

-In this tutorial, we will see how to read the content of a CSV file and then parse his content for further usage in the application.
+In this tutorial, we will see how to read a CSV file and then parse its content for further usage in the application.

 Dataset to use